awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 ======================

-In addition to using Java Futures to monitor the status of asynchronous requests, the SDK also allows you to implement a class that uses the :java-api:`AsyncHandler <handlers/AsyncHandler>` interface, which provides two methods that are called depending on how the request completed:
+In addition to using Java Futures to monitor the status of asynchronous requests, the SDK also allows you to implement a class that uses the :aws-java-class:`AsyncHandler <handlers/AsyncHandler>` interface, which provides two methods that are called depending on how the request completed:
 :methodname:`onSuccess` and :methodname:`onError`.